Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_15 (10-23)/README.md

 **Semaphore:** Is an integer variable.

 Two operations can be performed on this variable.
-These operations are atmoic: meaning when one operation is being performed, the other cannot be performed.
+These operations are atomic: meaning when one operation is being performed, the other cannot be performed.

-P: wait

-V(S)
+1. (Wait) P(S):
+While S <= 0: skip
+    S = S - 1;

+2. (Signal) V(S):
+V(S): S = S + 1;

 ## Example
-Two processes: S_1, S_2 that need to be excuted at the same time with shared variable, sync.
+Two processes: S_1, S_2 that need to be executed at the same time with shared variable, sync.

 ```
                 sync = 0